 GeneCards Summary for KATNB1 Gene

 KATNB1 (Katanin P80 (WD Repeat Containing) Subunit B 1) is a Protein Coding gene.
-Diseases associated with KATNB1 include lissencephaly 6, with microcephaly.
+Diseases associated with KATNB1 include lissencephaly 6, with microcephaly and pachygyria.
 GO annotations related to this gene include protein heterodimerization activity and dynein binding.
 An important paralog of this gene is FBXW10.

 UniProtKB/Swiss-Prot for KATNB1 Gene

 Participates in a complex which severs microtubules in an ATP-dependent manner.
 May act to target the enzymatic subunit of this complex to sites of action such as the centrosome.
 Microtubule severing may promote rapid reorganization of cellular microtubule arrays and the release of microtubules from the centrosome following nucleation.
 Microtubule release from the mitotic spindle poles may allow depolymerization of the microtubule end proximal to the spindle pole, leading to poleward microtubule flux and poleward motion of chromosome.
 Microtubule release within the cell body of neurons may be required for their transport into neuronal processes by microtubule-dependent motor proteins.
 This transport is required for axonal growth.